AlecJBPro/ECE230L_33/Lab 5/README.md

 ### 1 - Explain the role of the Top Level file.

+The top level file connects all the equation files into one and assigns the inputs and outputs to the physical board switches and leds.

 ### 2 - Explain the function of the Constraints file.

+The funciton of the contraints file is to open up which board switches and leds are to be used and preps it for use.

 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?

+Yes the selection of the minterms and maxterms were correct for each circuit, which gave us the output of the second circuit properly.
+I would've chosen the minterms for both as it would make it easier to calculate and less work when it comes to identifying the simplified equations.